Pack of Wolves

 The Consequences of Losing Keystone Species

-While all animals play a critical role in ecosystem vitality, losing keystone species increases ecological imperil.
+While all animals play a critical role in ecosystem vitality, the loss of keystone species increases ecological imperil.
 This is especially dire considering scientists estimate that there are approximately 15,000 endangered species on Earth.

 Consider the importance of prairie dogs, whose population has declined by 98% because of sylvatic plague and habitat loss.
 Human-wildlife conflicts are also common with this species, as they face poisoning, especially in agricultural settings.
 Their demise would be detrimental to the 150 other species they create habitat for and may lead to desertification.